WALK DATE 2020: October 25 at Pullen Park.

 RESERVE THE DATE!!

 What a great Walk on October 27, 2019.
 We will reporting final numbers soon.
 We gave out close to 450 t-shirts, so we had at least that many walkers actually there or on a team.
+We raised a little over $41,000 to be distributed in our community and around the world.
 Check out our pictures in our Gallery.

 Click HERE to be connected to our current page on the CROP Hunger Walk site.

 Click HERE to be connected to the national CROP Hunger Walk website.

 Click HERE to be connected to the national CWS website.